 Discover the history of Cladda and the famous Cladda Ring.

-The Claddagh Ring dates back well over three hundred years and belongs to a widespread group of finger rings called “Faith rings” or Fede in Italian which date from Roman times.
+The Claddagh Ring dates back well over three hundred years and belongs to a widespread group of finger rings called “Faith rings” or Fede in Italian which dates from Roman times.
 Fede rings were popular in the Middle Ages throughout Europe.
 They are distinguished by having the bezel cut or cast in the form of two clasped hands, symbolising faith, trust or “plighted troth”.

-The beautiful emblem of the joined hands clasping a crowned heart was a traditional symbol of the inhabitants of the Claddagh village, an Irish village to the southwest of Galway city, once said to be the oldest and most beautiful fishing village in Ireland.
-Unfortunately the thatched cottages have been replaced and the traditional costume is no longer worn, but the symbol still exists.
+The beautiful emblem of the joined hands clasping a crowned heart was a traditional symbol of the inhabitants of the Claddagh village, an Irish village to the southwest of Galway city once said to be the oldest and most beautiful fishing village in Ireland.
+Unfortunately, the thatched cottages have been replaced and the traditional costume is no longer worn, but the symbol still exists.

-In earlier times this design was the symbol of the “Fishing Kings of Claddagh” meaning ‘in love and friendship let us reign’.
-In the 17th century the symbol was first depicted on a ring which became the fashionable exchange of friends or lovers.
-Tradition has it, that the heart worn outwardly on the back of the finger signifies that the wearer is “heart-whole and fancy free”.
+In earlier times this design was the symbol of the “Fishing Kings of Claddagh” meaning ‘in love and friendship let us reign.
+In the 17th century, the symbol was first depicted on a ring which became the fashionable exchange of friends or lovers.
+Tradition has it, that the heart worn outwardly on the back of the finger signifies that the wearer is “heart-whole and fancy-free”.
 The ring was often an heirloom, passed from mother to daughter on the daughter’s wedding day.

-The ascribed limits to where the ring came from is described roughly as the area from the Aran Islands on the West, and through all Connemara and Joyce Country to Galway, and then eastward and southward for about twelve miles in either direction.
+The ascribed limits to where the ring came from are described roughly as the area from the Aran Islands on the West, and through all Connemara and Joyce Country to Galway, and then eastward and southward for about twelve miles in either direction.
 The whole district just happens to be the region surrounding Claddagh Village.